 This is because their muscles are in better condition, and because their hearts do not need to work as hard to pump blood around the body.

 The best and most accurate way for a person to calculate their individual maximum running heart rate is by wearing a chest monitor while doing a treadmill test.

 Although many people use the target zones listed above, some prefer to use different calculations that might be more accurate.
-These include Tanaka’s formula, which may be better for males, and Gulati’s formula, which may be better for females.
+These include

 Tanaka’s and Gulati’s formulas allow a person to calculate their maximum heart rate.
 They should then train within 50–85% of this maximum.